ranjitjhala/homepage-hakyll/students.markdown

 ---
-title: Students
+title: Misc
 author: Ranjit Jhala
 ---

+# Students

+I am very fortunate to be able to work with a bunch of fantastic students.

 <div class="section">
 Current
 =======

-I am very fortunate to be able to work with:
+Currently, I egg on the following crew:

 + Niki Vazou
 + Alexander Bakst